-&c. &c.
-Orders from a distance promptly attended to. \munummin munummin newspaper devoted to Literature and Agri culture, also setting forth full accounts of the new settlement of Hammonton, in New Jersey, can be subscribed for only 25 cents per annum.
+The Hammonton Farmer .-- A newspaper devoted to Literature and Agri culture, also setting forth full accounts of Jersey, can be subscribed for only 25 cents per annum.
 Inclose postage stamps for the amount -Address to Editor of the Farmer, Hammon ton, P. O. Atlantic Co., New Jersey.
 Those wishing cheap land, of the best quality, in perior. one of the healthiest and most delightful climates in the Union, and where crops are themselves or friends, are invited to call Paint and particularly adapted to painting never cut down by frosts, the terrible scourge and examine specimens.
-No charge made The outside of Buildings, Fences, Steamof the north, see advertisement of Hammon- unless perfect satisfaction given. ton Lands.
-LEWIS D. VAIL, Attorney at Law, Office removed to No. 114 South Sixth st. (below Chesnut.)
-Philadelphia.
+No charge made The outside of Buildings, Fences, Steamof the north, see advertisement of Hammonton Lands.
+LEWIS D. VAIL, Attorney at Law, Office removed to No. 114 South Sixth st. (below Chesnut,) Philadelphia.

-April 21, 1859 ] ment in another column.
+ment in another column.

-Gifts rare and Beautiful given indiscriminately without Money to all Persons ordering Books from CLARK'S GREAT GIFT BOOK ESTABLISHMENT, No. 806 Spring Garden Street, PHILADELPHIA.
-This Establishment is connected on a scale of unsurpassed Magnificence and liberality, as thousands can testify, and universally ac- My new and Classified Catalogue of Books, land is at the low sum of from \$15 to \$20 a pamphlet of 48 large pages, contains a full per acre, the soil is of the best quality for list of Histories, Biographies, Travels, Ad-Peaches, Grapes and Vegetables.
-It is contives, Romances, Sports and Pastimes.
+April 21, 1859] Gifts rare and Beautiful given indiscriminately without Money to all Persons ordering Books from CLARK'S GIFT BOOK ESTABLISHMENT.
+No. 806 Spring Garden Street, PHILADELPHIA.
+This Establishment is connected on a scale of unsurpassed Magnificence and liberality, as thousands can testify, and universally acknowledged to be the most liberal and punctual Gift Enterprise in the United States.
+My new and Classified Catalogue of Books, pamphlet of 48 large pages, contains a full list of Histories, Biographies, Travels, Adventures, Stories, Anecdotes, Tales, Narratives, Romances, Sports and Pastimes.
 Also, lar, or the possessor of thousands.
-Religious, Biblical, Theological, Classical, Philosophical, Geographical, Botanical and hand, an elegant assortment of Agricultural works, Dictionaries, Lexicons, Albums, Annuals and Presentation books, Bibles, Hymn and Prayer Books, in ever style consisting of Cloths, Cassimeres, Vestings, of Binding, together with all the newest Notions, Hosiery, &c. &c. all of which be ly bound and guaranteed perfect in every did lot of The schedule of Gifts I present, (as will be or, elegant and magnificent ever offered by Shoes, Gaiters, &c. &c. and all at prices any similar establishment in the Union-one of surprisingly low. which Gifts will accompany each book at the time of sale.
-IFA fine gold watch accompanies every order of 100 books ordered at one time from my Catalogue \\\\\ Testimonials.
+Religious, Biblical, Theological, Classical, Philosophical, Geographical, Botanical and hand, an elegant assortment of Agricultural works.
+Dictionaries, Lexicons, Albums, Annuals and Presentation books, Bibles, Hymn and Prayer Books, in ever style consisting of Cloths, Cassimeres, Vestings, of Binding, together with all the newest Notions, Hosiery, &c. &c. all of which be works of the day, all of which are handsome- will sell very cheap.
+He; also a splenly bound and guaranteed perfect in every The schedule of Gifts I present, (as will be seen by reference to my Catalogue,) is the one steam, four stores, some forty vinyards most extensive, as it is also the most superiand Peach orchards, planted, and a large or, elegant and magnificent ever offered by Shoes, Gaiters, &c. &c. and all at prices non ber of other improvements, making it a any similar establishment in the Union-one of surprisingly low. which Gifts will accompany each book at the time of sale.
+ILPA fine gold watch accompanies every order of 100 books ordered at one time from my Catalogue Testimonials.